-Figure 1.-Forecast model fit (hindcasts) for total Southeast Alaska (SEAK) pink salmon harvest, 1998-2019 by year (panel a) and by the fitted values (panel b).
-The 2020 forecast is shown as a grey circle in panel a with the 80% prediction interval as a black vertical line.
-The observed SEAK pink salmon harvest is represented by the grey bars and the model fit is shown by the black line in panel a.
-The dotted line in panel b represents a one-to-one line; circles above the line represent hindcasts that would have been greater than the actual harvest and circles below the line represent hindcasts that would have been less than the actual harvest.
+Figure 2.-Forecast model fit (hindcasts) for total Southeast Alaska (SEAK) pink salmon harvest, 1998-2020 by year (A) and by the fitted values (B).
+The 2021 forecast is shown as a grey circle in panel A with the 80% prediction interval as a black vertical line.
+The observed SEAK pink salmon harvest is represented by the grey bars and the model fit is shown by the black line in panel A. The dotted line in panel B represents a one-to-one line; circles above the line represent hindcasts that would have been less than the actual harvest and circles below the line represent hindcasts that would have been more than the actual harvest.

-The 2020 harvest forecast of 12 million pink salmon is approximately one third of the recent 10-year average harvest of 35 million pink salmon.
-A harvest near this forecast would also be approximately 60% of the average even-year harvest since 2006.
-The 2019 peak June-July juvenile pink salmon index value (1.20) ranked 21st out of the 23 years that SECM information has been collected.
-Pink salmon harvests associated with juvenile indices below a value of 2.0 have ranged from 8 to 37 million fish (mean=21 million fish).
+The 2021 harvest forecast of 28 million pink salmon is below the average harvest of 34 million pink salmon.
+A forecast of 28 million pink salmon is an improvement over the previous odd-year harvest in 2019 (21 million) and is just over half of the average odd-year harvest since 2001.
+The 2020 peak June-July juvenile pink salmon index value (2.15) ranked 16 out of the 24 years that SECM information has been collected.
+Pink salmon harvests associated with juvenile indices between a value of 2.0 and 2.5 have ranged from 12 to 42 million fish (mean=29 million fish).